Radagaisus/Infinite-Feed/README.markdown

-infinite feed in a small abstraction for showing feeds.
-It comes with a infinite scrolling and loading management.
+Infinite feed is a small abstraction for creating Infinite scroll for data resources.

+# To Do
+- Drop jScrollPane and use Antiscroll instead.